znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

                 type: number
 ```

 This OpenAPI specification expects given input to be multiplied by three.
 It may not be possible to create expectation for each individual number.
-In this can we can create an expectation that can call an external command to which it can pass the incoming request and then return the value generated by that external command.
+In this can we can create an expecation that can call an external command to which it can pass the incoming request and then return the value generated by that external command.

 ```json
 {